 Upon graduating from Harvard, Lissa joined a fellow Harvard classmate in an entrepreneurial start-up venture building a craft rum distillery in Ipswich, Massachusetts.
 The company, Privateer Rum, is now thriving.

 After helping make rum for seven months, Lissa joined the faculty of the Department of Behavioral Sciences and Leadership at the United States Military Academy in West Point, New York.
 In the fall of 2014, Lissa kick-started an Entrepreneurial Leadership course, the students of which earned five category championships at the Mid Hudson Regional Business Plan competition in April of 2015.
 Those same cadets placed 2nd in the New York State Business Plan competition later that same month.
-She participated in that adventure again with another passel of cadet teams in April of this year.
+She participated in that adventure again with another passel of cadet teams in April of 2016.
 They did well, again, and Lissa will continue to offer the course as an elective in the Leadership & Management major offered by her department.

 Beyond academics, Lissa is the faculty leader of two cadet club activities.
 She is in charge of the cadet radio station, WKDT, and she is a faculty mentor for the Academy’s LGBT cadet club, Spectrum.
 Additionally, Lissa serves as a faculty mentor for the women’s NCAA varsity soccer team, for which she was the captain in 1985 and 1986, when she was a cadet.